matter-labs/zksync-era/prover/docs/05_proving_batch.md

 ## Initializing system

-After you have installed the tool, you can run the prover subsystem by running:
+After you have installed the tool, you can create ecosystem(you need to run only if you are outside of `zksync-era`) by
+running:

 ```shell
 zk_inception ecosystem create